Latest updates and information from Ofqual

 The Office of Qualifications and Examinations Regulation (Ofqual) regulates qualifications, examinations and assessments in England and NAHT meet with Ofqual regularly.

 All publications related to awarding qualifications in 2022 can be found here.

-- Ofqual has announced its approach to grading in 2022.
+- Ofqual have announced their approach to grading in 2022.
 The aim is to return to a pre-pandemic grade profile in two steps with 2022 being a transition year with grading at a midpoint between 2021 and 2019.

-- Ofqual has published its response to the consultation on arrangements for non-exam assessment (NEA) and fieldwork requirements for students entering qualifications in 2022.
+- Ofqual have published their response to the consultation on arrangements for non-exam assessment (NEA) and fieldwork requirements for students entering qualifications in 2022.

-- Ofqual has also published its response to the consultation on awarding VTQs in 2022, which confirms that exams will go ahead.
+- Ofqual have also published their response to the consultation on awarding VTQs in 2022 which confirms that exams will go ahead.
 You can find the detail of this consultation here.

 - Ofqual and the DfE have published guidance relating to contingency arrangements for the 2022 exam series.
 If exams are cancelled, grades will be awarded by using evidence collected throughout the year to inform a holistic centre awarded grade.
 Further details about contingency arrangements will be published later in the year.